 Macular degeneration or age-related macular degeneration (AMD) is the result of damage to the macula, which is the tissue on the back of the retina that is sensitive to light.
 Think of the macula as part of a power converter — only, in this case, it’s changing light into electrical impulses.
 These impulses are then sent through the optic nerve to the brain.
 Without the macula, the brain would be unable to interpret the light images that constantly come through the eye’s lens.

-Macular degeneration is caused by a number of different factors, including intraocular pressure and bleeding inside the eye.
+Macular degeneration is caused by a number of factors, including intraocular pressure and bleeding inside the eye.
 These may be the result of glaucoma, diabetic retinopathy, injury, illness or other similar factors.
 It is almost always age-related, as tissues become more susceptible to damage over time.

 There are two types of macular degeneration, each with its own set of symptoms.
 The first type is wet macular degeneration, which is generally the most serious within the shortest amount of time.
 The National Eye Institute (NEI) explains, “With wet AMD, loss of central vision can occur quickly. … It does not have stages like dry AMD.”
 This type of macular degeneration often starts with distortions in vision — namely, straight lines tend to appear wavy.
 Dry macular degeneration occurs when the macular cells deteriorate over time, and it is characterized by yellow spots below the retina, with blurring of central vision.